 We will tell our contacts exactly how we will use and store their data, not use it for any purpose other than the ones we have consent for and take all reasonable steps to ensure their data is stored and transferred securely.

-Boston United Football Club Community Foundation is committed to respecting the personal data you supply us with.
-The details we store enable us to personalise the service we provide and, with your consent, to keep you updated with details of courses, holiday clubs/fun days and services that may be of interest to you.
+Boston United Community Foundation is committed to respecting the personal data you supply us with.
+The details we store enable us to personalise the service we provide and, with your consent, to keep you updated with details of courses, holiday clubs/fun days and any other services that may be of interest to you.

 With your consent, we may contact you by post, telephone or email and share this information with pre-agreed third parties to provide information to you about other services and products that we think might be of interest to you.
 If we want to use the data in any way other than for the purpose you have consented to (e.g. sharing with a new third party) we will need to ask for your consent each time.